ahoys/logscribe/readme.md

 log('Hello World');
 log('Hello World', 'This will take a new line', '3rd line');
 ```
-Even though log accepts anything, you should mainly use strings, numbers, lists and booleans as some other values may not be very useful when logged.
+Even though log accepts anything, you should mainly use strings, numbers, lists and booleans as some other types may not be very useful when logged.
 For example objects end up being [Object object].

 **Alias:** l()